Three night Nile Cruise, travel to Cleopatra's port city of Alexandria and journey as far south as Abu Simbel (+ optional tour to Jordan!)

 This morning we visit the Pyramids and Sphinx.
 Built around four and a half thousand years ago, the Pyramids are the only monuments of the Seven Wonders of the Ancient World which are largely intact today.
 This afternoon we drive north through the desert to the Mediterranean coast and enter Egypt's second largest city - Alexandria.
 Today Alexandria is a city principally of 19th and 20th century buildings but it is built over what was one of the most important cities in the Greco-Roman world.
 Founded by Alexander the Great in 331 BC, the city grew in size and stature under the Ptolemies - the Greek-speaking rulers of Egypt for the next 300 years.
 Alexandria was a famous centre of learning and housed the most important library in the Ancient World.

-Second of 2 nights in Alexandria.
-Paradise Inn Metropole Hotel or similar.
+Overnight in Cairo.
+Le Meridian Pyramids Hotel or similar.
 Breakfast & Dinner.

-After a relaxing start, we drive back to Cairo where we visit Islamic Cairo, including the Citadel and the Mosque of Mohammed Ali.
+This morning we visit Islamic Cairo, including the Citadel and the Mosque of Mohammed Ali.
 This high point affords commanding views across the sprawling city of Cairo.
-Tonight we fly from Cairo to Aswan, deep in the south of Egypt, where the graceful Felucca sailboats glide among the islands of the Nile.
+This afternoon we fly from Cairo to Aswan, deep in the south of Egypt, where the graceful Felucca sailboats glide among the islands of the Nile.

 First of 2 nights in Aswan.
-Helnan Hotel or similar.
+Movenpick Resort or similar.
 Breakfast & Lunch.

 Aswan Dam + Philae Temple + Nubian Village

 Second of 2 nights in Aswan.
-Helnan Hotel or similar.
+Movenpick Resort or similar.
 Breakfast & Dinner

-This morning we make our way along the Nile to the famous temple of Kom Ombo.
+Leaving Aswan early this morning, we make our way down the Nile to the famous temple of Kom Ombo.
 This is an unusual temple in that it is dedicated to two Egyptian gods - Horus the falcon god and Sobek the crocodile god.
 One interesting frieze shows ancient birthing and other medical techniques.
 Our guided tour also includes the Nilometer, a well-like structure used to measure the bounty of the Nile and as a way of setting tax levels.
-Reboarding our cruise ship we set sail again.
-We spend tonight on board with the lights of the villages along the Nile twinkling all around.
+Reboarding our cruise ship we set sail again, enjoying breakfast and lunch as we glide by the riverbank villages that have changed very little since Pharaonic times.
+This afternoon we take horse-drawn carriages for a guided tour of the gigantic Temple of Edfu, the most perfectly-preserved temple in Egypt.
+Although built by the Greek-speaking Ptolemies between 237 BC and 57 AD, the temple building and decorations are in the ancient Egyptian style.
+This evening we pass through the locks at Esna and continue cruising down the Nile, with the lights of the villages twinkling all around us, to Luxor.

-Second of 3 nights on our 5-Star cruise ship Radamis II or similar.
+Second of 3 nights on our 5-Star cruise ship MS Living Stone or similar.
 Breakfast, Lunch & Dinner.